szabgab/rust.code-maven.com/pages/create-empty-image-with-white-background.md

 ---
-title: Create empty image with white background and black borders
+title: Create empty image with white background and black borders using Rust
 timestamp: 2023-10-02T10:00:01
 description: The default background is black.
 We can set the background to any color.
 This case we set it to white.
 tags: